nicsig/config/.vim/plugin/README/matchup.md

 Update: Is it a good idea?
 What about just toggling a global state?

+## Document the fact that `'synmaxcol'` can have an influence on whether `%` succeeds.

+For example:

+    {
+    \ 'a': ['xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'],
+    \ }

+If your cursor is  on the first `[`, `%` will fail to  jump to the matching `]`, unless `'synmaxcol'` is greater than about 320.

+Maybe it should be documented in the plugin's help...
+Note that this limitation does not apply to the default `%`.

 ##
 ## Find what is the purpose of (used in the plugin code, but not documented):
 ### `b:match_midmap`